Looking for faux pumpkins? Here are some of my favorite faux pumpkins with textures like metal and wood and glitter and straw and so much more.

 I pull out these glitter pumpkins every year.

-I just found some that are similar at Pottery Barn (that I think are prettier).
+I just found some that are similar on Etsy (that I think are prettier).

 These orange pumpkins are ones that I use every year.